JanPhilipp-Bullenkamp/MorseMesh/README.md

 # MorseMesh

 This repo provides code for working with discrete Morse theory on meshes.
 It contains functions for Morse theory based edge detection and segmentation, a cluster based segmentation using the Morse theory based edges as well as a graphical user interface to use the methods.
+Jupyter notebooks are provided for pipelining many parameter combinations.
+The cluster segmentation is recommended for the graphical user interface, while the Morse segmentation is recommended for the pipline approach.

 # Contents
 - [Requirements](#requirements)